1949 MGA

 picture12

-The MGY was created from a Morris ten the Morris eight and some Wolseley parts.
-It was not really as sporty as it looked as it weighed a bit over a ton.
+The MGY was created from a Morris Ten, a Morris Eight, and some Wolseley parts.
+It was not really as sporty as it looked, as it weighed a bit over a ton.
 It was not greatly handy for anything over 60 miles per hour.
-It did have a sunroof, leather upholstery, lots of walnut trim and a tilting windscreen.
+It did have a sunroof, leather upholstery, lots of walnut trim, and a tilting windscreen.
 That was about all that was needed to attract the few buyers willing to upgrade to a car with a touch more glamour.

-An open top version was introduced in 1948 (YT) , it had the same 54 BHP engine with twin SU carburetors the same as the MG TC.
-The YT was not greatly successful, probably the wrong mixture of sporty and luxury.
+An open top version was introduced in 1948 (YT) , it had the same 54 BHP engine with twin SU carburetors, the same as the MG TC.
+The YT was not wildly successful, probably the wrong mixture of sporty and luxury.

-In 1953 the Y was replace with the MG Magnette which was basically a Wolseley 4/44 body with an MG grill, an attractive car but not a lot of oomph.
-With weight in excess of 1,130 kg powered by less than 1500 cc
+In 1953, the Y was replaced with the MG Magnette, which was a Wolseley 4/44 body with an MG grill, an attractive car, but not a lot of oomph.
+With a weight above 1,130 kg, powered by less than 1500 cc

-It is a very collectible car, the MG badge, the two large headlights either side of a grille on a long bonnet is a well sought after look, four seats. .
-It s an excellent classic well suited to club outings.
+It is a very collectible car.
+The MG badge, the two large headlights either side of a grille on a long bonnet, and the four seats are well-sought-after looks.
+It’s an excellent classic well suited to club outings.